Alienvec/Advicer/README.md

 # Random Advice Generator

-This is a simple web application that generates random pieces of advice from an external API when the user clicks a button.
+This is a simple web applications that generates random pieces of advice from an external API when the user clicks a button.
 Additionally, there is a JavaScript version of the same functionality included in a separate JavaScript file.

 ## Features